 Huawei Watch GT Runner review: Verdict

 I'm in a bit of a conundrum with rating the Huawei Watch GT Runner.
-I gave five stars to the Huawei Watch GT 3 in my review and the Watch GT Runner should be the sportier version of that watch so naturally, I should also rate this one five stars, right?
+I gave five stars to the Huawei Watch GT 3 in my review, and the Watch GT Runner should be the sportier version of that watch, so naturally, I should also rate this one five stars, right?

 The truth is, I actually enjoyed using the Watch GT 3 more than the Watch GT Runner.
-The Watch GT 3 has most of the features of the Watch GT Runner (even the AI Running Coach) but packages it in a more premium watch body.
-Sure, it's a bit heavier but at least it looks cool and can also be worn as an everyday watch if that's what you want.
+The Watch GT 3 has most of the features of the Watch GT Runner (even the AI Running Coach) but packages it into a more premium watch body.
+Sure, it's a bit heavier, but at least it looks cool and can also be worn as an everyday watch if that's what you want.

 The Huawei Watch GT Runner isn't a bad watch either, don't get me wrong.
 And you can also wear it whenever you want it.
 It's lightweight, has a big, bright screen and offers plenty of useful features for those who are new to running.
-Not to mention, many runners prefer lightweight running watches and the Watch GT Runner is certainly not heavy.
+Not to mention, many runners prefer lightweight running watches, and the Watch GT Runner is certainly not heavy.

 Even taking into account that it's only the first iteration of what will most likely be a long line of running watches, the Watch GT Runner is worth your attention.
 It's not quite as hardcore as the Garmin Forerunner 245 (Garmin Forerunner 245 review), nor has it got as robust recovery features as the Polar Vantage M2 (Polar Vantage M2 review).
 However, for the price, it's hard to stay mad at any of the shortcomings of the Watch GT Runner.